 - All of your fixed and variable expenses.

 Savings are crucial, but $10,000 is a high goal to start.
 Budgeting sucks, so you want to set yourself up to succeed.
 For people just starting out like yourself, try initially saving $1,000, then slowly add to this amount each month until you reach your goal ($10k in your case). $1,000 sounds small but the average American (60%) doesn’t even have $500 saved for emergencies, so this is a great starting point to get you moving in the right direction.
+Perhaps speaking with financial planners jacksonville fl could help you set your financial goals and begin to make the necessary preparations to achieve them.

 Something else to keep in mind is that due to historically low-interest rates, many saving accounts pay less than 2-percent.
 The average credit card charges over 15% APR.
 In this scenario, prioritizing savings over debt payments cost you 13% in interest a year, which is why I recommend focusing on paying down your debt after creating your base savings.
 To estimate various debt payments that might allow you to reach both goals, you can use the budget you’ve created from above and the following free debt calculator options: